Karma Feinstein Cohen

 Ms. Feinstein-Cohen moved to Israel from New Jersey with her family when she was 11.
-After serving in the Israeli army, she received her B.A. in political economics from Tel Aviv University and is currently working on her Masters degree in the same field.
+After serving in the Israeli army, she received her B.A. in political economics from Tel Aviv University.
 She now lives in Shaarey Tikva with her husband and two children.

 Joshua Goldstein is the chairman of Herut North America and a board member of the American Zionist Movement on behalf of Herut.
 Joshua was a delegate at the 36th and 37th World Zionist Congress.
 Professionally, he holds a Master’s Degree in Acupuncture and Chinese Medicine and has been a practitioner for over 16 years.
 Born and raised in the New York/New Jersey Jewish community, Joshua experienced first hand the painful divisions within American Jewry.
 Joshua’s commitment to reviving a meaningful sense of connection and relevance to each other in the greater Jewish community has inspired him to dedicate four years to the Herut Movement.

 Moshe Phillips, a veteran Zionist activist and resident of the Philadelphia area, is National Director of the U.S. division of Herut North America – The Jabotinsky Movement.